phoenixlai833/Joey-Phoenix/docs/step-4.md

 💭 **NOTE**: Please remember to save in VScode before refreshing the browser.
 If the page is still not loading, see the [troubleshooting](troubleshooting.md) for possible solutions.

 **4.**  Make a new file in 'views' folder called *user.ejs*.
-Add the boilerplate HTML code and a heading 1 with “this is the user page” for the text.
-Alternatively, copy and paste this code:
+Copy and paste this code into the file, this is **boilerplate** HTML code with a heading to identify it as the user page:
 ```
 <!DOCTYPE html>
 <html lang="en">